stklcode/statify-blacklist/CONTRIBUTING.md

 ### Bug Reports

 Think you found a bug?
-Please clearly state what happens and describe your environment.
+Please clearly state what happens and describe your environment to help tracking down the issue.

 * Which version of the plugin are you running?
 * Which version of WordPress?